 - Brand Standards

 - Professional Online Environment

-David loves all things hand-crafted and vintage, so we went with a very retro-inspired tangerine and sea mist green as the brand’s primary colors.
-Cleanliness is important to the brand, so we also decided to incorporate a lot of white space to give the collateral a very clean feel.
+David loves all things hand-crafted and vintage (he even used a typewriter to write out his notes about the vision — as pictured to the right!), so we went with a very retro-inspired tangerine and sea mist green as the brand’s accent colors.
+Cleanliness is important to the brand, so we also decided to incorporate a lot of white to give the collateral a very clean feel.